Q2AD/Q2AD/README.md

   }

-Q2AD_v1_QuestionsID.json contains the mapping between the questions ID and their string
+Q2AD_v1_QuestionsID.json contains the mapping between the questions' ID and their string